 What should you ask your doctor about adrenal cancer?

-As you deal with your adrenal cancer and the process of treatment, you need to have frank, open discussions with your cancer care team.
-You should ask any questions on your mind, no matter how trivial they might seem.
+As you deal with your adrenal cancer and the process of treatment, you should be able to have frank, open discussions with your cancer care team.
+Ask any questions, no matter how trivial they might seem.
 Among the questions you might want to ask are:

 - Do I have a benign or malignant adrenal gland tumor?